Lee Williams and the Spiritual QC's: Career

-Lee Williams and the Spiritual QC's went from being a part-time gospel group to recording artist of the year.
+Lee Williams and the Spiritual QCs went from being a part-time gospel group to recording artist of the year.
 The group's first recordings were a series of 45 rpm records on the Designer label out of Memphis, Tennessee.
 The singles were usually one side led by Willie Ligon and the other by Lee Williams, who was principally the group bass guitarist.
 After Ligon's departure from the group, Williams took over lead duties and the group name changed to include his name in front.
 Their first national recording was in 1990 at the Georgia-based gospel label MCG Records.
 "Jesus Is Alive And Well" was their first album, which included the breakout hit record "I've Learned to Lean".
 Their second album, "Love Will Go All the Way", was released in 1998 which included a few songs from their first album and set the stage for their third album, released in 2000, named "Good Time".
 This reached the Top Ten of Billboard's gospel albums chart in November.

 During that following year the group won Traditional Quartet of the Year at the Gospel Music Excellence Awards, and was nominated for the Best Gospel Album at the Soul Train Music Awards.
 In 2002 the group recorded their fourth album titled "Right On Time" at The Temple Of Deliverance Church in Memphis, Tennessee.
 When recording finished, the album was released to the public in the spring of 2003.
 In 2005, they released their fifth album titled "Tell the Angels" in Memphis again.
 In 2006, they released a compilation of songs with the album's name being "Soulful Healing".
 In the 2000s they went to SoulLink Live! then the second one, then the third.
 In 2007, they released "So Much To Be Thankful For".
 They did a few other compilation albums including, " My Brother's Keeper", and "The Collection" in 2009.
-In 2009, they released their seventh actual album titled "Fall On Me".
-They let a member from the first two albums named Roger McKinney sing background vocals on one song called "Another Chance".
+In 2009, they released their seventh album titled "Fall On Me".
+They let a member from the first two albums named Roger McKinney sing background vocals on "Another Chance".
 In 2010, they released another compilation album titled " Through The Years".
-In 2011, they released their eighth actual album titled "Living On The Lord's Side" at the Greater Travelers Rest Baptist Church in Atlanta, Georgia, which again had songs from Jesus Is Alive And Well.
+In 2011, they released their eighth album titled "Living On The Lord's Side" at the Greater Travelers Rest Baptist Church in Atlanta, Georgia, which again had songs from Jesus Is Alive And Well.
 It had a few songs from Good Time, and a few other songs from older albums that were re-recorded in updated versions.
 They let Willie Ligon sing one song called "Call Him".
 In 2015, they made their last album, another compilation titled "Memphis Gospel, Live!"